 Floors including sub-floors

 Repair category 1

 Notes Flooring is generally level and firm to the tread.
-Some noisy sections evident.

-Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
+Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair/ good condition consistent with age.
 The kitchen fittings are generally in adequate condition for their age and type.

 Chimney breasts and fireplaces

 Repair category 1

-Notes All original fireplaces have been removed/ blocked and we assume adequately vented.
+Notes There is an open fireplace within the property.
+The flue was not checked or tested.
+Other original fireplaces have been sealed and assumed adequately vented.

-Internal decorations
+☑ Internal decorations

 Repair category 1

 Notes The property is generally in fresh decoration throughout.